 Asking a translator to handle your entire localization project is like expecting your developers to write development plans, develop software, perform SQA and create documentation, all while ensuring on-time delivery of each and every step.

 Whenever my daughter bakes cookies, she either burns herself, the cookies or both.
 This keeps reminding me of the old and true Arabic proverb: Give your dough to the baker even if he eats half of it.
 International users are notorious for shelving poorly localized products and using the English version instead, or even worse, your competitor’s version.
-Don’t risk burning your company’s reputation overseas just to save a few dollars; hire localization professionals!
+Don’t risk burning your company’s reputation overseas just to save a few dollars; look for the right translation company or hire localization professionals!